davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   are assumed to be an optimization level.
 Strings that begin with ``O`` are assumed to be an optimization option, while other options are assumed to be used with a ``-f`` prefix.
-You can also use the
-  #pragma GCC optimize pragma to set the optimization options
-  that affect more than one function.
+You can also use the :samp:`#pragma GCC optimize` pragma to set the optimization options that affect more than one function.
-  See :ref:`function-specific-option-pragmas`, for details about the
+  See :ref:`function-specific-option-pragmas`, for details about the :samp:`#pragma GCC optimize` pragma.
-  #pragma GCC optimize pragma.

   This can be used for instance to have frequently-executed functions compiled with more aggressive optimization options that produce faster